NDutraConsulting/ridestir/README.md

 ### `npm run mock-server`

 Launches the node.js mock server for streamlined local development.
-Add routes as needed to mock backend services, so that the frontend development team can work independent of the backend team.
+Add routes as needed to mock backend services, so that the frontend development team can work in parallel with the backend team.

 ### `npm run build`